-Pub/Sub pricing is based on:
+Pub/Sub service pricing

 - The number of bytes in the encoded message body string